Our students encounter procedural texts all the time.

 Procedural Writing Lesson Plans: # 3 The Features of Instructions

-As students learn about the various features of writing instructions, it will be worthwhile to compile a list of these features as they’re introduced.
-These can then be used to create a comprehensive checklist that will be invaluable during the writing and editing process itself.
+As students learn about the various features of writing instructions, compiling a list of these features as they’re introduced will be worthwhile.
+These can then be used to create a comprehensive checklist that will be invaluable during the writing and editing process.

 A beneficial exercise to begin the process is to provide groups of students with sample instructions and task them to identify and note its characteristic features.

 Essentially, they will reverse engineer a checklist they can use later during the writing and editing process.
-Students can feedback as a whole class while you scribe ideas on the whiteboard, making sure to make suggestions for items they may miss.
+Students can give feedback as a whole class while you scribe ideas on the whiteboard, making suggestions for items they may miss.